 With Detox & Treatment

-Veterans Affairs Medical Center Comprehensive Op Substance Abuse is a detox and addiction treatment facility located at 3701 Loop Road East in the 35404 zip code of Tuscaloosa, AL. As a detox center, it offers opioid detox, benzodiazepines detox and cocaine detox.
-The treatment program at Veterans Affairs Medical Center Comprehensive Op Substance Abuse includes regular outpatient treatment, intensive outpatient treatment and general outpatient treatment.
-Veterans Affairs Medical Center Comprehensive Op Substance Abuse offers treatment to veterans, adult women and people with HIV/AIDS.
-It accepts women and men into their treatment and detox program.
+Veterans Affairs Medical Center Comprehensive Op Substance Abuse is a detox and addiction treatment facility located at 3701 Loop Road East in the 35404 zip code of Tuscaloosa, AL. As a detox center, it offers alcohol detox, benzodiazepines detox and cocaine detox.
+The treatment program at Veterans Affairs Medical Center Comprehensive Op Substance Abuse includes regular outpatient treatment, intensive outpatient treatment and outpatient detoxification.
+Veterans Affairs Medical Center Comprehensive Op Substance Abuse offers treatment to people with trauma, people with dual diagnosis treatment and domestic violence victims.
+It accepts men and women into their treatment and detox program.

 Address: 3701 Loop Road East, Tuscaloosa, AL 35404